CHN-beta/ovito/doc/manual/reference/pipelines/modifiers/slice.rst

   :width: 30%
   :align: right

-This modifier either deletes or selects all elements on one side of an infinite cutting plane.
+This modifier deletes (or selects) all elements on one side of an infinite cutting plane.
-Alternatively, the modifier can cut out a slab of a given thickness from the structure.
+Alternatively, the modifier can cut out a slab of a given thickness from the structure:

 .. figure:: /images/modifiers/slice_example_input.png
   :figwidth: 20%